Definitions in Instructional Design

 Note: While we often think of technology as computers, electronics, etc., it is much more.
 The Merriam-Webster dictionary defines technology as the practical application of knowledge, especially in a particular area.
-It includes the usage and knowledge of tools, techniques, and crafts, or a system or method for organization.
+It includes the usage and knowledge of tools, techniques, and crafts, or a system, process, or method for organization.

-HRD has been defined as an organized learning experience, conducted in a definite time period, to increase the possibility of improving job performance and growth (Nadler, 1984).
+HRD is defined as an organized learning experience, conducted in a definite time period, to increase the possibility of improving job performance and growth (Nadler, 1984).

-If you don't know where you are going, any road will take you there. — Lewis Carroll in Alice's Adventure in Wonderland (1865).
+If you don't know where you are going, any road will take you there. - Lewis Carroll in Alice's Adventure in Wonderland.

-In addition, it is also concerned with Informal Learning (Nadler, 1984).
-Informal Learning is not unorganized—it is just more individualized than Informal Learning.
+In addition, it is also concerned with informal learning (Nadler, 1984). informal Learning is not unorganized — it is just more individualized than formal Learning.
 It differs from Incidental Learning that the learner sets out and plans his or her learning, where as Incidental Learning occurs by chance.

 The second part of the definition, conducted in a definite time period, means that the amount of time the learner will be away from work must be determined and specified at the onset of the training program.